mikey-austin/greyd/doc/greyd.conf.5.md

 ### MySQL database driver

 The MySQL driver may be built by specifying the **--with-mysql** configure option.
-The desired database will need to be setup indenpendently of *greyd* using the **mysql_schema.sql** DDL distributed with the source distribution.
+The desired database will need to be setup independently of *greyd* using the **mysql_schema.sql** DDL distributed with the source distribution.

 * **host** = *string*:
   The database host.
 Defaults to *localhost*.